The Future of Portable Propane

 For us, the future is easy to describe.

-People will still use portable propane cylinders only more people will reuse their tanks and in the process, less waste will be created.
+Millions of people will still use portable propane cylinders only more will reuse their tanks and in the process, less waste will be created.

-The Little Kamper propane tank exchange program will gather momentum as recreational destinations and retailers collaborate to encourage sustainable practices.
+The Little Kamper propane tank exchange program will gather momentum as recreation destinations, environmental groups, and retailers collaborate to encourage sustainable practices.

 Our campgrounds, parks, and recreation facilities will have few disposable tanks to collect and the cost of the process will be paid for in advance by the people who buy the tanks.